One Thanksgiving, I got creative with homemade cranberry sauce and tried to make it fancy.

 - Cranberry Cream Cheese Stuffed French Toast with Cornflake Crunch Topping uses 1 cup leftover cranberry sauce

-Cranberry Sorbet Recipe
+Homemade Whole Cranberry Sauce Recipe

 Ingredients